kovidgoyal/calibre/manual/conversion.rst

 .. _page-setup:

-Page Setup
+Page setup
 -------------

-The Page Setup options are for controlling screen layout, like margins and screen sizes.
-There are options to setup page margins, which will be used by the Output Plugin, if the selected Output Format supports page margins.
-In addition, you should choose an Input profile and an Output profile.
+The :guilabel:`Page setup` options are for controlling screen layout, like margins and screen sizes.
+There are options to setup page margins, which will be used by the output plugin, if the selected output format supports page margins.
+In addition, you should choose an Input profile and an output profile.
 Both sets of profiles basically deal with how to interpret measurements in the input/output documents, screen sizes and default font rescaling keys.

 If you know that the file you are converting was intended to be used on a particular device/software platform, choose the corresponding input profile, otherwise just choose the default input profile.
-If you know the files you are producing are meant for a particular device type, choose the corresponding Output profile.
-In particular, for MOBI Output files, you should choose the Kindle, for LIT the Microsoft Reader and for EPUB the Sony Reader.
+If you know the files you are producing are meant for a particular device type, choose the corresponding output profile.
+In particular, for MOBI output files, you should choose the Kindle, for LIT the Microsoft Reader and for EPUB the Sony Reader.
 In the case of EPUB, the Sony Reader profile will result in EPUB files that will work everywhere.
 However, it has some side effects, like inserting artificial section breaks to keep internal components below the size threshold, needed for SONY devices.
 In particular for the iPhone/Android phones, choose the SONY output profile.
 If you know your EPUB files will not be read on a SONY or similar device, use the default output profile.
 If you are producing MOBI files that are not intended for the Kindle, choose the Mobipocket books output profile.

-The Output profile also controls the screen size.
+The output profile also controls the screen size.
 This will cause, for example, images to be auto-resized to be fit to the screen in some output formats.
 So choose a profile of a device that has a screen size similar to your device.

 .. _heuristic-processing:

-Heuristic Processing
+Heuristic processing
 ---------------------

-Heuristic Processing provides a variety of functions which can be used to try and detect and correct common problems in poorly formatted input documents.
+Heuristic processing provides a variety of functions which can be used to try and detect and correct common problems in poorly formatted input documents.
 Use these functions if your input document suffers from poor formatting.
 Because these functions rely on common patterns, be aware that in some cases an option may lead to worse results, so use with care.
 As an example, several of these options will remove all non-breaking-space entities, or may include false positive matches relating to the function.

 :guilabel:`Enable heuristic processing`
-    This option activates calibre's Heuristic Processing stage of the conversion pipeline.
+    This option activates calibre's :guilabel:`Heuristic processing` stage of the conversion pipeline.
     This must be enabled in order for various sub-functions to be applied

 :guilabel:`Unwrap lines`